SUSE/scf/pmlgr/README.md

 3. `scp ./pmlgr ... ubuntu@15.126...:`

-4. On the host: `./pmlgr'
+4. On the host: `./pmlgr {[-x | --exclude] NAME} NAME...`

+## Command-line flags

+`-x | --exclude NAME` : exclude role NAME from the list of containers to scan

+By default, no names are excluded

+`name ...` : If any names are given, only these containers are watched.
+If no names are specified, all names are considered.

+It is permitted to specify a name for both exclusion and inclusion.
+Exclusion always wins.

-Currently there's no filter for the output, and no command-line flags to select particular logs.
+Currently there's no filter for the output.

-1. `go build`